rahul051296/ticket-bot/data/data.md

 - I'm still waiting
 - I'm waiting for you
 - I'm waiting for a long time
+- I'll be waiting for you
+- I'll be waiting

 ## intent:smalltalk.user.wants_to_see_agent_again
 - I'd like to see you again